MCDEX (MCB) Price Tops $32.09 on Top Exchanges

 According to CryptoCompare, “Monte Carlo Decentralized Exchange is a crypto trading platform.
 It is powered by the Mai Protocol smart contracts deployed on the Ethereum blockchain. “

-It is usually not possible to buy alternative cryptocurrencies such as MCDEX directly using US dollars.
-Investors seeking to trade MCDEX should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy MCDEX using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as MCDEX directly using US dollars.
+Investors seeking to trade MCDEX should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase MCDEX using one of the exchanges listed above.

 Receive News & Updates for MCDEX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MCDEX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.